kamermanpr/Resilience.HIVPain/FactorAnalysis/README.md

----
-title: 'Reliability and factor analysis of isiZulu translations of the CD-RISC and Resilience Scale'
-author: 'Antonia Wadley, Duncan Mitchell, and Peter Kamerman'
-date: '`r format(Sys.time(), "%d %B %Y")`'
-output:
-  md_document:
-    variant: markdown_github
----
+# Factor analysis and internal consistency
+***

-# Overview
+## Overview
 This analysis describes the internal consistency and factor analyses performed on the isiZulu translations of the Connor-Davidson Resilience Scale (CD-RISC) [(PMID)](http://http://www.ncbi.nlm.nih.gov/pubmed/12964174), and the Resilience Scale (RS) [(PMID)](http://www.ncbi.nlm.nih.gov/pubmed/7850498) in 154 (CD-RISC)/ 151 (RS) of 197 ambulatory HIV-positive South Africans who completed the isiZulu versions (the remaining participants completed the orginal English versions).
-The study took place in between September 2014 and March 2015, at the HIV Clinic, Charlotte Maxeke Johannesburg Academic Hospital, South Africa.
-All participants had given written informed consent (Human Ethics Research Committee, University of the Witwatersrand, South Africa -- clearance no: M140538), and no personal identifying information is provided here.
+The study took place between September 2014 and March 2015, at the HIV Clinic, Charlotte Maxeke Johannesburg Academic Hospital, South Africa.
+All participants gave written informed consent (Human Ethics Research Committee, University of the Witwatersrand, South Africa -- clearance no: M140538), and no personal identifying information is provided here.

-The results of the factor analyses performed for in original validation studies of the CD-RISC and RS are shown in the table below.
+The results of the factor analyses performed in original validation studies of the CD-RISC and RS are shown in the table below.
 PDF copies of the original papers are located in: [information](./information/).

 | Questionnaire | Measurement scale | Analysis | No. of factors | Names given to factors | Questions loading onto each factor |
 |---|----|---|---|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | CD-RISC | Ordinal 1-5 scale anchored at<br>*‘not true at all’* to<br>*‘true nearly all the time’* | Exploratory Factor<br>Analysis with<br>ORTHOMAX rotation | 5 | **Factor 1:** Personal competence<br>**Factor 2:** Trusting one’s instincts<br>**Factor 3:** Positive acceptance of change<br>**Factor 4:** Control<br>**Factor 5:** Spiritual influences | **Factor 1:** 10, 11, 12, 16, 17, 23, 24, 25<br>**Factor 2:** 6, 7, 14, 15, 18, 19, 20<br><br>**Factor 3:** 1, 4, 5, 2, 8<br><br>**Factor 4:** 13, 21, 22<br>**Factor 5:** 3,9 |
 | Resilience Scale | Ordinal 1-7 scale anchored at<br>*‘strongly disagree’* to *‘strongly agree’* | Principal Component Analysis with OBLIMIN<br>rotation and Kaiser normalisation | 2 | **Factor 1:** Personal competence<br>**Factor 2:** Acceptance of self and life | **Factor 1:** 1, 2, 3, 4, 5, 6, 9, 10,13, 14, 15, 17, 18, 19, 20, 23, 24<br>**Factor 2:** 7, 8, 11, 12, 16, 21, 22, 25 |

-# Code sheets
-## cd.risc.csv
+## Code sheet
+### CD-RISC
+**cd.risc.csv**

 _Imported by 'factor.analysis.Rmd'_

 | Label   | Key                                                                                             |